 Add technical oversight and effort where needed

 If you’re the project manager and you bring some technical skills to the table, use those when possible to fill in gaps.
 I was onsite with my team at one major airline customer for a software install and I found myself doing data loads between meetings because our team was small and our time was short.
 It helped and we were able to meet our deadline for deployment.
+Project managers can add value to projects.

 Act as the ambassador for your project.
 Want to make the customer feels more important?
 Lobby your project to senior management and get them involved.
 A visit by the CEO or some other high ranking individual in your organization at a future project status meeting will let the customer know the project is important to your company and that they are an important customer who is being taken seriously.
 If you have recently experienced any issues that have resulted in some customer frustration, this can go along way in mending the situation.